djhmateer/hugo-quickstart/content/posts/3 belgian blonde - leffe clone.md

 this mixture of grain and hot water is now called the mash

 aim for mash temp of 66

+I got 65.5c with a 70c strike temperature, and it smelled really nice, almost sweet.

 if too cool, heat up slowly
 if too hot, add cold water